 4. Gender Differences:

-While both boys and girls are affected by negative body image, there are some gender differences.
+While all children are affected by negative body image, there are some gender differences.
 Boys are increasingly experiencing body image concerns related to muscularity and body shape, while girls commonly face pressures related to thinness.

 5. Sociocultural Factors: